markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Notice how we used percentage values for the margins and widths this time around?
 Since margins and padding are usually done in very small amounts like 10 pixels, it's usually okay to not make their lengths relative to the size of the parent container or page.
 We used it here in this case more just to show how it can work in the overall flow of this section.

-> PRO-TIP: Picking a unit of measurement to use in CSS can sometimes be a daunting task that causes the us to constantly second guess our choice.
+> **Pro Tip:** Picking a unit of measurement to use in CSS can sometimes be a daunting task that causes the us to constantly second guess our choice.
 All of these units of measurement exist for a reason and while some may work better than others in certain cases, there really is no such thing as a "wrong" decision, as we can achieve similar&mdash;if not the same&mdash;results with any mix of these units.
 >
 > This is why it is important to experiment with these different units of measurement and see what pattern works for you.
-A lot of developers will have an opinion on what they think is superior, but the most important opinion is your own since you are the one building page.
+A lot of developers will have an opinion on what they think is superior, but the most important opinion is your own since you are the one building the page.
 Over time these decisions will become much easier to make, but only if you practice!

 The hero isn't 100% mobile-ready just yet as it doesn't break down onto the next line as nicely as our other flexboxes have done so far, but this isn't a problem.
-We'll tackle that in a future lesson when we handle all of our mobile-ready styles at once.
+We'll tackle that in a future lesson when we handle all of our mobile styles at once.

 As always, don't forget to save and commit your work!

 ## One column layouts for Section Titles and "What We Do"

-This part is going to demonstrate how to use flexbox to create a one-column layout, meaning it will only have one child.
-Now we don't have to do that in most cases to get it looking the way we want, as is demonstrated in all of our section titles and the paragraph in the "What We Do" section, but one thing that is nice about adjusting those to be flexboxes is that we can handle justify and align properties a little bit easier across multiple screen sizes.
+Flexboxes don't always have to contain multiple elements to be considered useful.
+In this step, we're going to learn how to use flexbox to create a one-column layout, meaning it will only have one child.

+Now we don't _have_ to do that in most cases to get it looking the way we want, as is demonstrated in all of our section titles and the paragraph in the "What We Do" section, but one thing that is nice about adjusting those to be flexboxes is that we can handle justify and align properties a little bit easier across multiple screen sizes.
 So while it may seem like overkill, it can actually make those areas a little more scalable and easier to work with.

-We'll start this off by going into our `index.html` page and making some edits to section titles.
+We'll start off by going into our `index.html` page and making some edits to section titles.
 We are going to wrap each one of those `h2` elements in a `div` that we turn into a flexbox, so find every single `h2` element with a class of `section-title` in the document and make it look like this:

 ```html
 <!-- Wrap every h2 with a class of "section-title" in this div! -->